nidkil/wasabi-other-linux-setup/README.md

 ./wasabi-setup.sh
 ```

-You can remove the script after installation has completed:
+You can remove the script after the installation has completed:

 ```
 rm wasabi-setup.sh